GGRR17/Simple/temp.md

 First line here.

-Second line here, from the main.
+Second line here, special for conflict.

-This is a second example for stash.
+This is a second example for stagit sh.

 or at least it's continues and continuegit git